voytas/z80-go-zx/README.md

 # Z80 CPU Emulator
-This is just my fun project to see how to write CPU emulator in Go.
-There is no real goal here apart from having fun and learn Go language a bit.
+This is just my fun project to see how to write CPU emulator in go.
+There is no real goal here apart from having fun and learn go language a bit.

 My first computer I had was Sinclair ZX Spectrum 48k and hence my first assembler programs were written for Z80 CPU.
 I am fan of retro computing as well and wanted to see how easy or hard it is to write some kind of emulator.
 Obvious choice was Z80 CPU which features are well documented, including